 Thus, I recommend you lightly dip the brush in varnish and apply thin and slim coats for optimal results.
 By adhering to these guidelines, you will also minimize the possibility of trapped air bubbles or dust particles, ensuring a smoother and more aesthetically pleasing finish.

 Additionally, thin coats allow for better control over the final appearance, enabling you to achieve the desired level of gloss, satin, or matte finish without compromising the wood’s natural beauty or texture.

 Ideal Number of Coats for Oil-Based Varnish

-When applying two to three coats of oil-based varnish on wood, keep in mind that it takes longer to dry and cure than water-based varnish, so exceeding 4 coats is not recommended.
+When applying two to three coats of oil-based varnish on wood, keep in mind that it takes longer to dry and cure than water-based varnish, so I wouldn’t suggest exceeding 4 coats.

 Oil-based varnish is known to turn yellow over time, necessitating periodic reapplication to maintain a fresh appearance and enhanced protection.
 For optimal results, thin the 1st coat with mineral spirits, promoting better stick and absorption.